azat-co/practicalnode/chapter1/chapter1.md

 ## Installing Node.js Modules with npm

 npm comes with the Node.js platform and allows for seamless Node.js package management.
 The way `npm install` works is similar to Git in the way [it traverses the working tree to find a current project](https://npmjs.org/doc/files/npm-folders.html) (<https://npmjs.org/doc/files/npm-folders.html>).
 For starters, keep in mind that we need either the `package.json` file or the `node_modules` folder to install modules locally with `$ npm install name`.
-For example, to import `superagent` first install it with `$ npm install superagent` and then in the `program.js` write: `const superagent = require('superagent')` to import the `superagent` library.
+For example, to import `superagent` first install it with `$ npm install superagent` and then in the `program.js` write: `const superagent = require('superagent')` to import the `superagent` module.

 The best thing about npm is that it keeps all the dependencies local, so if module A uses module B v1.3, and module C uses module B v2.0 (with breaking changes compared with v1.3), both A and C will have their own localized copies of different versions of B. This proves to be a more superior strategy than that of Ruby and other platforms that use global installations by default.